shellderr/cosouls/readme.md

 The `package.json` includes 7 available `npm run` scripts:

-`build`: Build `bundle.js` in development mode with the source map available ti the browser and no minimization.
+`build`: Build `bundle.js` in development mode with the source map available to the browser and no minimization.

 `prod`: Build in production mode without the source map and minimized.